 Living with depression is hard, but can be especially difficult when one treatment after another doesn’t help.
 You lose hope.
 Will you ever feel better?

 Finding the right treatment can take time but TMS may be the treatment that will make you feel like you again.

-Northwest Arkansas Psychiatry, a MANA Clinic, is proud to be Northwest Arkansas’ only provider of Transcranial Magnetic Stimulation (TMS) treatment for depression.
-This advanced therapy is a non-invasive, non-drug treatment approved by the FDA specifically for people who don’t respond to antidepressant medication.
+Northwest Arkansas Psychiatry, a MANA Clinic, is proud to be Northwest Arkansas’ only provider of Transcranial Magnetic Stimulation (TMS) treatment for depression, PTSD, and anxiety.
+This advanced therapy is non-invasive and a non-medication treatment.
+It is FDA-approved and covered by most insurance plans for depression.
 If you or a loved one suffers from depression and haven’t responded well to treatment, our team can help you decide if TMS therapy is right for you.

 What is TMS?